User Guide

 Before setting up MCP, ensure you have:

-Step 1: Generate Your MCP Configuration
+Step 1: Get Your MCP Configuration

 1. Log in to CloudAgent (opens in a new tab).